threerocks-defi/code-review/rate-providers/TruMaticRateProvider.md

 ## Conclusion
 **Summary judgment: tbd.**

 This Rate Provider computes the exchange rate using a ratio of total assets available to the Vault & vault shares.
-This rateProvider however reports a slightly different rate compared to what a user would be able to claim as assets, when calling `convertToAssets(1e18)`.
-This could lead to issues down the line in the lifecycle of the pool.